-A Data Protection Impact Assessment (DPIA) is mandatory for many new (and some existing) systems.
+A Data Protection Impact Assessment (DPIA) may be mandatory for new, and some existing, systems (see the Data Protection Commission guidelines).
 The Data Controller is responsible for the DPIA, so it is essential to be clear about your role on all aspects of a new system.
 Most of our systems have complex data architectures and information flows, so we need to carefully examine our relationship with the data.
-Are you the sole controller, are there any joint or co-controllers, or data processors involved?
-Recent EU cases have revealed interesting outcomes when it comes to Controller vs Processor roles – see the EU Jehovah’s Witness case as a good example.
+Are you the sole controller, are there any joint controllers or data processors involved?
+Various EU cases have revealed interesting outcomes when it comes to Controller vs Processor roles – see the EU Jehovah’s Witness case as a good example.
 We can’t assume that just because we don’t have access to data, we are not a controller.

-While mandatory, the DPIA is actually a key ally to help ensure compliance with the DPA.
-While there is significant (and often overwhelming) guidance material available, see the Data Protection Commission guidelines, let’s simplify what it is, who does it, and when and how is it done.
+While often seen as onerous, the DPIA can actually be a key ally to help ensure GDPR compliance.
+Let’s simplify what it is, who does it, and when and how is it done: